7 days of relaxation around Cyclades islands

 Parikia is the capital and the main port of Paros island.
 The trademarks of Parikia are the preserved windmill in the port and the Venetian Castle.

 For your last sailing stop, you can return to Lavrion and explore the city port and its marinas.
 Or visit some of the many restaurants and bars… You can also visit some of the city museums and explore Ancient Greek history.
-After that, you can enjoy your last evening in Split and check out on Saturday at 9 am.
+After that, you can enjoy your last evening in Lavrion and check out on Saturday at 9 am.